2026 Best Nursing Schools in Denver

 Online & Campus Based - Visit Website

-The CU Denver/CU Nursing Bridge Pathway is a unique 3+2 program designed for Colorado residents aiming to pursue a Bachelor of Science in Nursing (BSN).
-It combines 3 years of prerequisite coursework at CU Denver with 2 years of nursing studies at CU Nursing, located on the Anschutz Medical Campus.
-This pathway emphasizes diversity in healthcare and offers early admission to the CU Nursing TRAD BSN program.
-Students benefit from personalized advising, nursing concept exposure, and the opportunity to earn health-related certificates.
-The program boasts high NCLEX pass rates and is tailored for first-time college students with a 3.0 GPA prerequisite.
-Application opens in September, with a holistic review process.
+The CU Denver/CU Nursing Bridge Pathway is a unique 3+2 hybrid program for Colorado residents pursuing a Bachelor of Science in Nursing.
+This pathway combines three years of prerequisite coursework at CU Denver with two years of nursing studies at CU Nursing on the Anschutz Medical Campus.
+The program emphasizes healthcare diversity, offers early admission to the BSN program, and provides personalized advising with opportunities to earn health-related certificates.
+With a 3.0 GPA requirement and holistic admission review, the program boasts high NCLEX pass rates (recently ranging from 86.67% to 97.01%).
+No specific entrance exam requirement is mentioned for this bachelor's pathway.

 • 3+2 program structure.